 - All travel expenses, food, and lodging will be covered by the cost of the trip.
 For a spring/summer trip, the trip cost will be assessed as a lab fee connected to the 1-credit LDR course.
 For the Fall Urban Experience, the trip cost will be collected through the Office of Service Leadership and will not be connected to a lab fee or tuition in any way.

-- In the spring, students will enroll in the New Orleans, San Francisco, Atlanta, Seattle or Haiti LDR leadership course, which is a 1-credit elective course required for all participants.
+- In the spring, students will enroll in the San Francisco, Atlanta, Seattle or Haiti LDR leadership course, which is a 1-credit elective course required for all participants.
 These classes will meet either weekly or bi-weekly and serve as an opportunity for the team to prepare for the experiences that will be had while on the trip.
 Students will have the opportunity to bond as a team, gain knowledge about the social issues and location that will be encountered on the trip, and prepare to serve those community needs well.

 How to Apply